 In the first year of this initiative, a steering committee was formed to lead the initiative’s activities and projects.
 The steering committee is co-chaired by Lisa Goddard and Radley Horton, and is charged with narrowing the focus to subjects or themes suitable for an Institute-wide project of three-year duration.
 This committee continually refines the definition of the initiative and sets activities and goals.
 Steering committee members have broad representation across the Earth Institute and the University, and represent a range of expertise in climate science, ecology and environmental biology, earth science, geography, engineering, anthropology, public health, design, business, policy, management and law.
 The steering committee continues to receive input from other intellectual contributors at the University.
+For a video from members of the steering committee, click here.
 The full steering committee is listed below.

 Lisa Dale |Lisa Dale joins the Earth Institute this year as lecturer for the Undergraduate Program in Sustainable Development.
 With a background in environmental policy, Lisa completed her graduate work in 2003 and went to work for The Wilderness Society, where she conducted post-doctoral research on the National Fire Plan.
 From there, she went on to serve as the Director of Governmental Affairs for the Western Forestry Leadership Coalition, a state-federal coalition of forest managers.
 Returning to academia in 2006, she taught full time at the University of Denver for five years, offering courses that included Public Lands Management, The Global Politics of Climate Change, and Global Environmental Policy.
 In 2010 she went to work for the State of Colorado, initially as the Legislative Program Director for the (then) Division of Wildlife, and later as the Assistant Director for Parks, Wildlife and Lands (2012-2015).
 In that role, she worked closely with the Colorado State Land Board, the Colorado State Forest Service and Colorado Parks and Wildlife, connecting those agencies to the Governor’s Office and advising on policy direction.
 Lisa also served as the Associate Director of the Yale Center for Environmental Law & Policy.
 She has a Bachelor’s degree from Cornell University, a Master’s from Regis University, and a Ph.D. in environmental policy from Colorado State University.